-Hugo prefers to be with his people, but does very well in his crate without anxiety for up to four hours at a time.
-He rarely barks, but sometimes kind of talks to get your attention!
+Hugo prefers to be with his people, but does very well in his crate without anxiety for 4-5 hours at a time.
+He rarely barks, but sometimes kind of talks to get your attention.

 Hugo Lionheart came from a local shelter.